 I am very often just too late.
-On one particular patrol I had to move (and record) as many as ten dead animals with the (rather undignified) egg-flip.
+On one particular patrol, I had to move (and record) as many as ten dead toads with the (rather undignified) egg-flip.
 This is done purely for statistical reasons.
 It is the most heartbreaking aspect of the evening.
-So often it is a matter of seconds – skip a beat, and you reach the shiny twitching mess in the wake of an uncaring motorist.
+So often, it is a matter of seconds – skip a beat, and you reach the shiny twitching mess in the wake of an uncaring motorist.

-These days, the endemic Western Leopard Toad (Amietophrynus pantherinus) is restricted to small areas of the Overberg and a few isolated pockets in the southern peninsula.
-As an ‘explosive breeder’ the toad only breeds in a specific window period towards the end of the rainy season.
-They migrate almost exclusively on wet, rainy nights and more commonly under a full moon.
+These days, the endemic western leopard toad (Amietophrynus pantherinus) is restricted to small areas of the Overberg and a few isolated pockets in the southern peninsula.
+As an ‘explosive breeder’, the leopard toad only breeds during a specific window period towards the end of the rainy season.
+They migrate almost exclusively on wet, rainy nights and, more commonly, under a full moon.

 The urge to breed comes with the overwhelming impulse to move.
-They face an epic and hazardous journey from gardens to ponds – where mating and egg-laying takes place.
-Decades back this would have been perfectly hazard free.
-Today, however, the spaces between breeding ponds are now crisscrossed with electric fences, walls, canals, driveways, swimming pools and worst of all….increasingly busy roads.
+They face a hazardous journey from gardens to ponds – where mating and egg-laying take place.
+Decades back, this would have been perfectly hazard-free.
+Today, however, the spaces between breeding ponds are now crisscrossed with electric fences, walls, canals, driveways, swimming pools and, worst of all, increasingly busy roads.

-The scourge of suburbia and development has resulted in significant decline in populations.
-Introduced or exotic fauna and flora like domestic ducks, khoi fish and algae also threaten the integrity of breeding habitats.
+The scourge of suburbia and development has resulted in a significant decline in populations of the western leopard toad.
+Introduced or exotic fauna and flora like domestic ducks, koi fish and algae also threaten the integrity of breeding habitats.

 This is where the patrollers come in.
-We are there to help the males, females and even amplexis (mating) pairs get from A to B without being pancaked by rubber.
+We are there to help the males, females, and even amplexus (mating) pairs get from A to B without being pancaked by rubber.